rabbitmq/rabbitmq-website/site/memory-use.md

 }
 </pre>

- * `memory`: memory used by the queue process, accounts message metadata (at least 720 bytes per message), does not account for message payloads over 64 bytes
+ * `memory`: memory used by the queue process, accounts for message metadata (at least 720 bytes per message), does not account for message payloads over 64 bytes
  * `message_bytes_ram`: memory used by the message payloads, regardless of the size

 If messages are small, message metadata can use more memory than the message payload.